DannyBen/kojo/README.md

 - The indentation will be respected when importing.
 - The `filename` parameter does not have to include an extension - Kojo will use the same extension as the parent file.
+- The included file will be searched for relative to the file it is included in.
 - Arguments can be passed down to the included template by using this syntax:

 ```ruby